 No part of the floor must be attached to any surface.
-A minimum 1/2" (13 mm) space must be left for expansion (see reference table below) around all room fixtures (walls, moldings, columns, pipes, steel door frames, heavy objects, etc.).
+A minimum 1/2" (13 mm) space must be left for expansion (see following reference table) around all room fixtures (walls, moldings, columns, pipes, steel door frames, kitchen island cabinets, heavy objects, etc.).
 Attach buffers to each wall to ensure enough space is left.

-If a room exceeds the dimensions in the reference table below, use a "T" molding to increase the space required for the expansion gap.
+If a room exceeds the dimensions in the reference table, use a "T" molding to increase the space required for the expansion gap.